-Dan Ownby, the 38th national chair of the BSA, is one of the organization’s top two volunteers (along with the national commissioner).
-As national chair, his responsibilities include serving as chairman of meetings of the National Council and providing oversight to the BSA’s strategic plan.
+Brad Tilden, the 39th national chair of the BSA, is one of the organization’s top two volunteers (along with the national commissioner).
+The national board is responsible for providing oversight of the BSA’s strategic direction.

-Ownby follows recent BSA national chairs Jim Turley, former global chairman and CEO of Ernst & Young; Randall Stephenson, chairman and CEO of AT&T; former U.S. Secretary of Defense Dr. Robert M. Gates; Wayne M. Perry, former CEO and vice chairman of Edge Wireless (AT&T Wireless); and former U.S. Secretary of State Rex Tillerson.
+Tilden follows recent BSA national chairs Dan Ownby, senior director of business development and joint ventures at Buckeye Partners; Jim Turley, former global chairman and CEO of Ernst & Young; Randall Stephenson, chairman and CEO of AT&T; former U.S. Secretary of Defense Dr. Robert M. Gates; Wayne M. Perry, former CEO and vice chairman of Edge Wireless (AT&T Wireless); and former U.S. Secretary of State Rex Tillerson.